CoolDeveloper101/colory/README.md

 [dependencies]
 colory = "0.2.2"
 ```
-This will allow Cargo to download, build, and cache the colory support as a package directly from crates.io.
+This will allow Cargo to download, build, and cache the colory as a package directly from crates.io.

 ```rust
 use colory::ForegroundColor as fg;